Hyundai's latest SUV drives well, should be cheap to run

 What personalisation options are there?

-Like the Nissan Juke, the Hyundai Kona will allow you to personalise your car with bright paint colours, contrasting roof tones and zingy interior trim.
+Like the Nissan Juke, the Hyundai Kona allows you to personalise your car with bright paint colours, contrasting roof tones and zingy interior trim.
 Buyers can choose from a wide range of hues including lime green and bright orange to help make their car stand out.

 On the inside coloured stitching and similarly saturated accents on the steering wheel, around the gearlever and on the seat belts should help you to tailor the Kona to your tastes.